 The most famous cake in the world

 As far as familiarity goes, the Sacher Torte is the undisputed Number 1.
 The most famous cake in the world tastes best where the original version is served: at the elegant Hotel Sacher in Vienna.
 Every year, 360,000 original Sacher Torte are produced by hand.
 One third of them are munched on in the hotel and its Café Sacher.
 The cake was invented in 1832 by the kitchen assistant Franz Sacher, who was just 16 years old at the time.
 He jumped in at short notice for the chef de cuisine, who had fallen sick and was supposed to create a dessert for Prince Metternich.
 Today, the Sacher Torte is one of the most famous cakes in the world and tastes best with a portion of whipped cream.
 It is also sent around the world.

 Cake or candy?
 That is the question!

 The elegant Hotel Imperial also offers a house cake.
 As the legend goes, the Imperial cake was invented in honor of Emperor Franz Joseph I in 1873 to mark the hotel's opening.
 Strictly speaking, the Imperial cake is actually a candy – albeit a pretty big one.
-Cocoa cream is layered between delicate almond flakes, topped with a layer of marzipan and then finished with a chocolate glaze.
+Lightly whipped chocolate cream is layered with delicate almond flakes, the finest marzipan encases the Imperial cake, and finally the whole thing is given a glaze of chocolate.
 Befitting its status, the cake is devoured in the Café Imperial on Vienna's Ringstrasse boulevard.
 The cake is also available in the flavors Black Orange and Fine Raspberry.
 As you would expect, the cake can also be sent around the world.